simonebonato/katacoda-scenarios/CI_CLM/step4.md

 ![image](https://user-images.githubusercontent.com/63954877/166103482-01b975b7-ce24-4cc6-a2b2-8daeac577efc.png)

-Next press on "Create pull request" and we will be redirected to the PR page.
+Next we want to open a Pull Request, hence press on "Create pull request" specifying that the branch you want to merge to, is the base repository that you forked initially.
 The PR is a place where it is possible to see what changes have been made to a branch of a repository, and you can discuss with your colleagues whether or not you want your edits to be merged into the main branch.

-You will probably see something like this:
+What happens next is that, as we are opening a new branch, some code will be automatically pushed to the newly created branch and our GitHub action will be activated.
+As a consequence, on the PR page you will probably see something like this:

 ![image](https://user-images.githubusercontent.com/63954877/166104196-c92ddfd9-5ebe-4727-84d7-c138d24feca9.png)

-This means that the action that we have created is up and running, and if we click on "details" we can observe what is happening inside:
+This means that the action that we have created is up and running!
+If we click on "details" we can observe what is going on inside:

 ![image](https://user-images.githubusercontent.com/63954877/166104425-195db6d5-f232-4b68-978d-cef9133a447e.png)